 \subsection{Dataset}

-Our experiments are conducted on two subsets of Waymo Open Dataset.
-One is the set of eight sequences used in StreetGS \cite{yan2024streetgs} and AD-GS \cite{xu2025ad}, and the other is the Waymo NeRF-On-The-Road (NOTR) dataset, a curated subset of challenging sequences provided in EmerNeRF \cite{yang2023emernerf}.
+Our experiments are conducted on three subsets of Waymo Open Dataset.
+One is the set of eight sequences used in StreetGS \cite{yan2024streetgs} and AD-GS \cite{xu2025ad}, the second is the Waymo NeRF-On-The-Road (NOTR) dataset, a curated subset of challenging sequences provided in EmerNeRF \cite{yang2023emernerf}, and the last the set of 4 sequences used in PVG \cite{chen2026periodic}.
 NOTR contains 32 static, 32 dynamic, and 56 diverse sequences that cover various weather conditions and road types.
-We use the dynamic subset in our experiments.
-The driving scenarios in the AD-GS split consist of only vehicles, while dynamic NOTR contains more diverse road-users, including pedestrians and cyclists.
 See \cref{sec:dataset_details} for more details.